karenpayneoregon/razor-pizza-shop/PizzaSite/readme.md

 This is a basic ASP.NET Core [^1] project using Razor Pages [^2] using Entity Framework Core 6 [^3] using Microsoft SQL-Server database.

 # Project structure

 Functionality is broken up as follows

+## Startup

+Prior to .NET Core 6, the startup comprised of two files, `Startup.cs` and `Program.cs`. .NET 6 introduces a new hosting model for ASP.NET Core applications.
+This model is streamlined and reduces the amount of boilerplate code required to get a basic ASP.NET Core application up and running.

 ## wwwroot